Digital rupee: Concept stage

 In token-based system, a common public key will be used to initiate the transfer while private key such as user defined password will be used as verification tool to complete the transfer.
 As per RBI, an e-wallet will be provided for transaction purpose and bank account is not required.
 While transaction of smaller sums will remain anonymous, larger sums will require self disclosure in compliance with national and global money laundering and economic terrorism laws.

 e₹-R will be outside commercial banking system that can help reduce concentration of liquidity and credit risks in payment systems mediated through commercial banks.
 As per RBI, CBDC will be an additional payment avenue for users and is not meant for replacing existing payment systems.
 The objective behind CBDC is to support and encourage the growing digital economy, reduce cost of physical cash management, create an efficient monetary payment system and further increase financial inclusion.
-Digital Rupee is convertible to paper currency without change in value and will show in RBI balance sheet to build trust, safety, liquidity, settlement finality and integrity.
-To mitigate the risk of introducing a new technology in currency circulation, RBI will design the characteristics of Digital Rupee closer to paper currency and introduce it in a seamless manner.
+The digital rupee is convertible to paper currency without change in value and will show in RBI balance sheet to build trust, safety, liquidity, settlement finality and integrity.
+To mitigate the risk of introducing a new technology in currency circulation, RBI will design the characteristics of the digital rupee closer to paper currency and introduce it in a seamless manner.
 Official launch may happen after 31 March 2023.

+Offline usage

+RBI is thinking about adding an offline usage capability to the digital rupee to offer availability and resilience in the event of a network outage or programmability issues.
+Without requiring a check-in with an online ledger, the offline digital payment systems could validate transactions and confirm the existence of funds.
+To accelerate the implementation, RBI and the NPCI are also focusing on feature phone-based payments in addition to purpose-defined transactions.

+The digital rupee's offline capability and programmability have been announced by RBI on 8 February 2024. e₹-R will allow offline transactions in places with spotty or nonexistent internet access.
+Numerous offline methods, both proximity- and non-proximity-based, will be assessed in mountainous, rural, and urban settings in order to accomplish this goal.
+Users such as government agencies will be able to guarantee that defined benefit payments are made thanks to programmability.
+In a similar vein, corporate will have the ability to schedule certain expenses such as staff business trips.
+It is also possible to program extra characteristics like the validity period or the regions in which CDBC can be utilised.